Contrasting Oscar Health (OSCR) and Its Competitors

 Earnings & Valuation

-This table compares Oscar Health and its competitors gross revenue, earnings per share and valuation.
+This table compares Oscar Health and its rivals revenue, earnings per share and valuation.

 |Gross Revenue